Post Updated: September 28, 2021; Original Post: August 10, 2017

 During the off-season, football teams cut players for a variety of reasons: they get injured; they’re not fast enough; they can’t catch the ball; they miss plays.
 The list goes on and on.

-All of those reasons, though, have to deal with football.
+All those reasons, though, have to deal with football.
 Unfortunately, that wasn’t the case for Lucky Whitehead, a third-year wide receiver recently released from the Dallas Cowboys.

 So why did they cut him?
 Because Whitehead apparently had a warrant out for his arrest due to missing a court appearance for a shoplifting charge.
 After discovering this, the Dallas Cowboys decided to part ways with him.